Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 10, college basketball, more

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
 Week 10 of the NFL season kicks with Broncos vs. Raiders on 'Thursday Night Football.'
-In the meantime there's plenty of NBA, NHL and college basketball action, so there are plenty of upcoming opportunities to make prop picks on Boom Fantasy, one of the best DFS apps on the market.
+In the meantime there are a pair of MACtion games on Wednesday, as well as NBA, NHL and college basketball action, so there are plenty of upcoming opportunities to make prop picks on Boom Fantasy, one of the best DFS apps on the market.
 Click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.